Multilingualism: Psychology

 A study in 2012 has shown that using a foreign language reduces decision-making biases.
 It was surmised that the framing effect disappeared when choices are presented in a second language.
 As human reasoning is shaped by two distinct modes of thought: one that is systematic, analytical and cognition-intensive, and another that is fast, unconscious and emotionally charged, it was believed that a second language provides a useful cognitive distance from automatic processes, promoting analytical thought and reducing unthinking, emotional reaction.
 Therefore, those who speak two languages have better critical thinking and decision-making skills.
-A study published a year later found that switching into a second language seems to exempt bilinguals from the social norms and constraints such as political correctness.
-In 2014, another study has shown that people using a foreign language are more likely to make utilitarian decisions when faced with a moral dilemma, as in the trolley problem.
-The utilitarian option was chosen more often in the fat man case when presented in a foreign language.
-However, there was no difference in the switch track case.
-It was surmised that a foreign language lacks the emotional impact of one's native language.
+A study published a year later found that switching to a second language seems to exempt bilinguals from social norms and constraints, such as political correctness.
+In 2014, another study showed that people using a foreign language are more likely to make utilitarian decisions when faced with moral dilemmas, such as the trolley problem and its variations.
+Participants in this study chose the utilitarian option more often in the Fat Man dilemma when it was presented in a foreign language.
+For the related Switch Track dilemma, however, the use of a foreign language presented no significant influence on the choices participants made.
+The authors of this study surmised that a foreign language lacks the emotional impact of one's native language.